projectcalico/calico/maintenance/monitor/monitor-component-metrics.md

 ##### **Creating a service to expose kube-controllers metrics**

-Promethues uses Kubernetes services to dynamically discover endpoints.
+Prometheus uses Kubernetes services to dynamically discover endpoints.
 Here you will create a service named `kube-controllers-metrics-svc` which Prometheus will use to discover all metrics endpoint.

 ``` bash
 kubectl apply -f - <<EOF